zeek/zeek/src/script_opt/CPP/README.md

 On the other hand, it's possible (not yet established) that code created using `gen-C++` can be made to compile significantly faster than standalone code.

+Another option, `-O add-C++`, instead _appends_ the generated code to existing C++ in `CPP-gen.cc`.
+You can use this option repeatedly for different scripts and then compile the collection _en masse_.

 There are additional workflows relating to running the test suite, which we document only briefly here as they're likely going to change or go away